MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-setup-bank-data-conversion-service.md

     Your company is now signed up for the bank data conversion service.
 Proceed to enter the user name and password that you specified for the service in the related setup fields in [!INCLUDE[d365fin](includes/d365fin_md.md)].

-5. In the **Bank Data Conv.
+5. On the **Bank Data Conv.
 Service Setup** page, in the User **Name** field, enter the same value that you entered as logon name on the service provider’s page in step 4.
 6. In the **Password** field, enter the same value that you entered in the **Password** field on the service provider’s page in step 4.

 > [!NOTE]